 Any child support payments you’ve received won’t be counted as taxable income.
-And if you’re the one making the child support payments, the income you used to do so won’t be tax deductible.
+And if you’re the one making the child support payments, the income you used to do so won’t be tax-deductible.
 But there are ways to save on taxes in the process.
-We take a closer look in this guide.
+We take a closer look in this guide on taxability and child support.

 Is Child Support Taxable?